NexGen-3D-Printing/MKS-SKIPR-SETUP/README.md

 Once that has completed, run: sudo apt upgrade

-Go have a coffee, or a beer, the later is prefered.
+Go have a coffee, or a beer, the latter is prefered.

 Once that has completed (the update, not the beer), type: sudo reboot